gassraphael/AlphaPEM/README.md

 Improvements to **AlphaPEM**, such as the addition of auxiliary cooling system modeling and spatial extension to 1D+1D, will be available in the future.

+Important note: AlphaPEM is an ongoing research project and is not a commercial product.
+Therefore, the latest online version may contain bugs, and not all features may be available.
+Relatively stable versions are listed in the [Major updates](#major-updates) section.

 ![AlphaPEM graphical user interface](docs/images/demo.png "AlphaPEM graphical user interface (GUI)")

 # Table of Contents